Counselor Education, College Student Personnel, & Social Work

 Institutional Site Visit

-CSP 553: Organization and Administration of Student Affairs offers a broad perspective on colleges and universities, covering governing boards, organizational structures, institutional leadership, and how the student affairs profession fits within these frameworks.
-Understanding these dynamics equips you to advocate for students and secure resources in your future career.
-To expand your understanding of various structural models and their impact on student affairs, you and your classmates will select a college or university to visit, where you will interview professionals, including the Chief Student Affairs Officer.
-Past groups have visited institutions such as the University of Wisconsin-Madison, the University of Missouri, and the University of Iowa.
+CSP 553: Organizational Structures and Systems in Higher Education offers a broad perspective on colleges and universities, covering governing boards, organizational structures, institutional leadership, and how the student affairs profession fits within these frameworks.
+Understanding these dynamics helps you advocate for students and resources.
+You and your classmates will select a college or university to visit where you will interview professionals, including the chief student affairs officer.
+Past groups have visited institutions such as the Bradley University, Illinois State University, and the University of Iowa.

 What Students Say About Site Visits